It’s time for leadership to lower the pressure on working people.

 Ron’s plan for housing affordability:

-When cities build enough homes and support hose in need, life crises rarely turn into homelessness.
+When cities build enough homes and support those in need, life crises rarely turn into homelessness.
 Housing affordability is prevention.

 Universal childcare helps families stay afloat, supports the workforce, and gives every child a strong start.